JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 4
 ```

 Note that the second element is `5`.
 The reason is that Julia is column-oriented.
 Element at a specific position in a matrix can be accessed by the following syntax `matrix[row_index, column_index]`.
-The following code returns the second element in the first row
+The following code returns the second element in the first row.

 ```jldoctest matrices
 julia> m[1, 2]